SergeyFM/LingQWordsExport/doc/ReadMeFirst.md

 3. Edit the `config.ini` file.
 Look below to see further details on configuration.
 4. Run `LingQWordsExport_RUN.bat`.
 It is a command line interface application, the batch file will first display a JAVA version, then a jar file will be launched.
 5. As all the activities are finished you should have output files in the corresponding folders. <br> /anki/ lingq_words.tab - you import this file into Anki <br> /html/ lingq_words.html - one or more files for web-browsers <br> /mp3/ *.mp3 - audio files for each word <br> /pic/ *.jpeg - image files, one for each word
 6. Now you can import data to Anki.
 The latest *.tab file contains words. `copy_img&mpr_to_anki_media.bat` copies all the media files to the Anki's `collection.media` folder (please set this folder in the file before use).
+Import `LingQ words.apkg` to create initial note and cards (optional).

 ### How to configure the app?